RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 [See what the YML files in configuration do.](https://armtec.services/cicd/configsplit4.html) By understanding their role you can look each up and determine how you might want to split their use.
 What you do when you want to split one is to copy the file from the ‘config/sync’ subdirectory and paste the copy into the directory you want to have some different action take place.
 Then open that file in your VSCode editor and review the code it contains.
 Since it is YML, a very “English” syntax, it is pretty easy to figure out what you would want to edit to make a change.
 Typically just something like changing a TRUE to a FALSE.
 Some examples of [how a number of Configuration keys are set to changed values in a development setting can be found here.](https://github.com/drush-ops/drush/issues/5109)

-Know where you are -
+### Know where you are - Environment Indicator

-Environment Indicator

 What they do and look like

 Any time you are running multiple environments, there is always a risk of not being clear where the heck you are looking and working.
 There is a contributed module that we are going to install and enable that is meant to give you signals to tell you which environment you are seeing; it is called the Environment_Indicator module.
+At the top of the four columns in the table above you see the environment names of 'local', 'develop', 'staged', or 'main' and just below it the code codes have have been set for their display.
+(You can change the colors to your preference, but don't change the names unless you are ready to change them in the project code too.)

-The Environment_Indicator module shows the names you have given the environments, and color bands some of the things like toolbars to send a strong message of where you are.
+The Environment_Indicator module shows the names and colors you have given the environmentsin bands at the top of your pages to send a strong message of where you are.
 In the first example you see how our ‘main’ environment shows that name in a red band.
-Don’t worry this is only when logged in as the Administrator; users see a normal site.
+Warning this is NOT an environment you want to do edits in directly.

 <img src="added_documentation/EnvironmentIndicatorRed.png" alt="Example of Warning Color Environment">